 Articles accepted will be published according to a schedule determined by the needs of the magazine and may be edited based on content and style considerations as well as space constraints.

 The best way to gain a sense of our needs and style is to look at previous issues.
-For information about ordering back issues, please contact our publications director.
+For information about ordering back issues, please visit our website’s Overtones page.
 You may also download selected sample articles from the site.

 News and Announcements